kylesayrs/distance-optimization/README.md

-# distance-optimization #
+# Distance Optimization #
 Given a list of points and target distances between them, this algorithm uses gradient descent to find an optimal configuration of points in N-dimensional space.
 This can be used by urban planners for optimizing building placement or roboticists for relative localization.

-Mostly this is just a fun project to learn more about optimization techniques and applications of gradient descent.
+NOTE: This can be uniquely solved as a convex problem with margin for error (see [convex_optimization](./convex_optimization/)).
+The following is an excercise in experimentation with optimal gradient descent.

 <img src="assets/optimization.gif" alt="Sample Optimization Gif" width="800" height="450px" title="Sample Optimization Gif"/>